SCPR/embeditor-rails/README.md

 example), and also reduces the time it takes for an embed to load.

+## CKEditor plugin

+An unofficial CKEditor plugin can be found [HERE](https://github.com/SCPR/SCPRv4/blob/master/vendor/assets/javascripts/ckeditor/plugins/embed-placeholder/plugin.js).
+Copy and paste it into your own repository.

 ## Extending

 You can/should add your own adapters!
 It's easy, I promise.
 If you add one